 The vegetable looks as shown in the picture.
 You need to remove the tips.
 They actually come off if you break them.
-Since these are small in size, its takes a while to clean all of them.
+Since these are small in size, it takes a while to clean all of them.

 Once the stocks are removed, clean in running water and chop the onions.

 Heat a nonstick pan.
-Add oil, then temper with cumin seeds, mustard and urad dal.
-Then sauté onions and garlic till its pink.
+Add oil, then temper with cumin seeds, mustard, and urad dal.
+Then sauté onions and garlic till it's pink.
 To this add the washed kasara kaya.

 Add salt and turmeric.
 Simmer for 10 mins.
 Cover it and check after 10 mins.
-Stir and add chilli powder.
+Stir and add chili powder.
 Mix well. and let it get cooked for another 10 mins.
-You know it’s cooked by seeing the green colour turning brown or black.
+You know it's cooked by seeing the green colour turning brown or black.